MetroReviews/Website/README.md

 ---

 ## Contributing
-This website is Open-Source and available for our Community Members to contribute and help develop our Website.
+This website is Open-Source and available for our Community Members to contribute to.

 ---